 The XSS Exploiter helps exploit Cross-Site Scripting, one of the most critical vulnerabilities in web applications, according to the OWASP Top 10 project.

 The tool provides all the elements necessary to exploit an identified vulnerability:

-A valid SSL certificate on the receiving server which makes the browser trust the script
+- A valid SSL certificate on the receiving server that makes the browser trust the script

 The tool is capable of fetching the following information:

 - User Agent

 Each XSS Handler is unique.
 Only you can see the data extracted by your handlers.
 Nobody else can use your payloads or send data back to your handler unless they know your exact URL.

 A handler is active for 60 days.
 After this time expires, you will still be able to view your results, but the handler will stop logging new requests.
 Additionally, there is a limit of 500 requests that can be logged per handler.